Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Empirical Wealth Management in Seattle is a fee-based firm with a minimum account size requirement of $3 million.
 The firm works mostly with individuals, but also has institutional clients including corporations and businesses, government entities, charitable orgaizations, as well as pooled investment vehicles.

-Services offered include retirement planning, estate planning, tax preparation, insurance and real estate services, executive consulting services and portfolio management through a wrap fee program.
+Services offered include retirement planning, tax preparation, insurance and real estate services, executive consulting services and portfolio management through a wrap fee program.
 Advisory fees are based on a percentage of assets under management, and a wrap-fee program is available.
+Empirical can also make referrals to an outside estate planning firm.

 Northwest Asset Management

-Northwest Asset Management offers a comprehensive range of financial services tailored to meet clients' unique needs.
+Northwest Asset Management is located on Mercer Island and offers a comprehensive range of financial services tailored to meet clients' unique needs.
 Their investment management approach is highly personalized, focusing on goal setting, risk assessment, strategy development and continuous monitoring.
 In addition, the firm provides advisory services for retirement plans, financial planning and consulting on a variety of financial matters.
 The firm can also partner with outside portfolio managers, offers sub-advisory services to other advisors and provides tax preparation services.

 Fees could be asset-based, fixed or hourly.
-Some advisors also earn commissions for selling insurance products.
-This is a conflict of interest, because third-party compensation gives advisors a financial incentive to make certain recommendations over others.
+Advisors may also earn additional compensation when recommending advisory clients work with an affiliated trust company.
+This is a conflict of interest, because advisors have a financial incentive to make certain recommendations over others.
 However, the firm's fiduciary status requires it to act in clients' best interests.

 Northwest Asset Management utilizes a range of investment strategies designed to align with the specific financial goals of each client.
 The firm relies on both fundamental and technical analysis to assess securities, understanding that market changes can pose risks.
 Following the principles of modern portfolio theory, Northwest prioritizes diversification across various asset classes to minimize risk and promote long-term growth.